tantrum-webdev/.github/profile/README.md

 The main ambition is allowing contributors to discover new technologies and workflows while being a member of a team, without having set deadlines over iterations.

 To maintain efficiency, this flexibility requires clear communication.
 Even though every member is free to contribute according to his own motivation and/or schedule, being part of a team still implies staying aware of projects activites and providing reviews in a timely manner.

+## Resources / More Information

+WIP for wiki